 Notes about New SAT and Accuracy

-All the SATs from March 2016 forward are based on the New SAT.
-Since these tests are still being actively developed by the College Board, they are especially liable for fluctuation — even after official College Board annouces them formally.
+All the SATs from March 2016 forward are in the New SAT (out of 1600) format.
+Since these tests were still being actively developed by the College Board, they were especially liable for fluctuation — even after official College Board annouces them formally.
 Last minute College Board date changes can and do happen historically, so we encourage you sign up for our free notifcation through our blog.
 We'll keep an eye on changes so you don't have to!

 Other Articles You May Be Interested In